Surfaces containing two circles through each point: Introduction

-Theorem~\ref{mainthm} is deduced from Theorem~\ref{th-pythagorean} using the resuts of~\cite{Skopenkov-Krasauskas-15}.
-Let us show the origin of Theorem~\ref{th-pythagorean}.
+Let us show the origin of key Theorem~\ref{th-pythagorean}.
 We start with a naive approach (working only for a UFD), then extract the major obstacle, and finally introduce a tool to overcome it.
-Informally, we use an interlacing of factorization and transfomation methods in a noncommutative setup, which is a completely new approach.